May 7, 2018

 This responsibility lies on the creative director's shoulders, but the whole team needs to recognize the importance of proving their value to the business.

-Here are four KPIs that will get you started, but keep in mind that your company might value certain data points more than others, so you'll have to tailor them to work for your circumstances.
+Here are four KPIs for your creative team that will get you started, but keep in mind that your company might value certain data points more than others, so you'll have to tailor them to work for your circumstances.

 1. Lead Time Per Project